-US urges Nigeria to change tactics against Boko Haram — Nigeria Today
+US Urges Nigeria to Change Tactics Against Boko Haram — Nigeria Today

 Nigeria, Africa’s most populous country with more than 180 million people, has been fighting Boko Haram since 2009 and has repeatedly claimed to have defeated the group.

-Nigeria’s Chief of Army Staff, Lieutenant-General Tukur Buratai, declared on Tuesday there was “no doubt Boko Haram terrorists have been defeated, they don’t have the capacity”.
+Nigeria’s Chief of Army Staff, Lt.
+Gen. Tukur Buratai, declared on Tuesday there was “no doubt Boko Haram terrorists have been defeated, they don’t have the capacity.”

-But persistent attacks against soldiers and civilians, including a brazen new kidnapping of over 100 schoolgirls from the northeastern town of Dapchi on February 19, suggest otherwise.
+But persistent attacks against soldiers and civilians, including a brazen new kidnapping of over 100 schoolgirls from Dapchi on February 19, suggest otherwise.

 Meanwhile, the emergence of an IS-allied faction of Boko Haram, whose strategy is to provide an alternative government for people living in the impoverished region, poses a new threat.